 Male Condoms are 98% effective in preventing pregnancy if used correctly and consistently.
 Condoms can split, burst or come off if they don't fit correctly.

 Male condoms come in a variety of shapes and sizes to suit everyone.

-Female condoms are lubricated sheaths which are worn inside the vagina.
-The female condom has a ring at each end.
+Internal condoms are lubricated sheaths which are worn inside the vagina.
+There is a ring at each end.
 The inner ring at the closed end is inserted into the vagina and helps keep the condom in place during sex.
 The ring at the open end stays outside the vagina.

-Female condoms are 95% effective in preventing pregnancy.
-If used correctly and consistently.
-Unlike a condom, they can be inserted before sex takes place.
+Unlike a Male condom, they can be inserted before sex takes place.